 Engraving Schools and Colleges: How to Choose

 An engraver (also called an etcher) works with flat or curved metal, rubber, wood or various other materials by hand or machine for decoration, printing and identification purposes.
-A number of non-profit and for-profit schools in the U.S. offer training programs for aspiring engravers.
+These range from a short-term certificate in metal engraving to a Bachelor of Fine Arts degree.

 How to Choose an Engraving School